aidielse/uPost/README.md

 2. Configure apache2 to serve our website, set the DocumentRoot to the folder this file is in.

+3. .htaccess must be enabled, check your version of apache2.

-3. Make sure that the API keys in config.php are the ones that you would like to use.
+4. Make sure that the API keys in config.php are the ones that you would like to use.

-4. you need to configure your php.ini file, the default location is in /etc/
+5. you need to configure your php.ini file, the default location is in /etc/

 	to find the location of your php.ini, run php --ini in the terminal.